 Self-service infrastructure extends the self-service approach to cover all aspects of infrastructure management, creating a process in which the platform team “sells” their services to the development teams by providing the internal Infrastructure management SaaS platform that all the development teams need to function.

-It can be used for the most simple to the most complex use cases — everything from defining the database cluster to creating an entire development process with a Git repository, CI/CD pipeline template, service in the cloud, and monitoring systems.
+It can be used for both simple and complex use cases, including defining a database cluster or creating an entire development process with a Git repository, CI/CD pipeline template, a service in the cloud, and monitoring systems.

 Read more: What is Developer Self-Service?

 Establishing a self-service culture is not easy, but the benefits repay the effort in a very short time.
-As the organization scales, a strong self-service culture makes it easier to cooperate and improve the quality of delivered solutions to both internal and external clients.
+As the organization scales, a strong self-service culture facilitates collaboration and enhances the quality of solutions delivered to both internal and external clients.

 Here are the main benefits:

 - Decrease waiting times.
-The development team is not waiting for infrastructure resources.
+The development team is not waiting for infrastructure resources to become available.

 - Increase productivity.
-With increased autonomy and decreased waiting times, the development team is able to reduce waste during work.
+With increased autonomy and decreased waiting times, the development team can reduce waste during work.

 - Leverage knowledge-sharing.
 By enabling teams with self-service, the organization can share best practices and standards more widely.

-- Respond to shortage of infrastructure, network, system, SRE, or DevOps engineers.
+- Respond to a shortage of infrastructure, network, system, SRE, or DevOps engineers.
 IT talent is in high demand.
-Having a structured and organized team of experts who act as a platform team helps the organizations to avoid over-hiring and allows them to better manage people and resources.
+Having a structured and organized team of experts who act as a platform team helps the organization avoid over-hiring and allows enables effective management of people and resources.

 - Control and decrease the costs of infrastructure